logzio/logz-docs/_source/user-guide/kibana/index.md

 #### Searching your logs

 OpenSearch Dashboards is designed to help you investigate massive volumes of data as quickly as possible.
 Filters, search phrases, and a date picker or relative time range selector are all designed to help you find the logs you want.
-Together, they are the _query criteria_ that determine which logs are returned from your Elasticsearch logging database.
+Together, they are the _query criteria_ that determine which logs are returned from your logging database.

 <div class="tasklist">